-My book cover for Restraint began here:
+My book cover for Restraint began with a thousand crazy tasks, and ended here:

 Ninety percent of the saga–junk shop scavenging, spray painting, sewing, pinning, upholstering, dyeing, borrowing, eBaying and freaking out–has been has been cropped or photoshopped out of the final cover.

 And yet everyone agrees that it’s all still there, under the surface.
 Even if you can’t see the candelabra or the riding boots or the knee buttons on the breeches, they’re there.
 They’re there in the way the model posed and the way the artist turned the photo into a painting.
 Somehow, they’re all there in the feeling.